GAS: Generative Avatar Synthesis from a Single Image: Experiments

 \subsection{Comparisons on Novel Pose Synthesis}

-We compare our method on novel pose synthesis task with strong baseline methods Animate Anyone \cite{hu2023animateanyone} and Champ \cite{zhu2024champ}, which are designed for single-image animation.
+We compare GAS on novel pose synthesis task with Animate Anyone \cite{hu2023animateanyone} and Champ \cite{zhu2024champ}.
 For a fair comparison, we also further fine-tuned the baseline methods on our complete video dataset for 10k iterations.

 \textbf{Quantitative results.} To evaluate on the TikTok dataset, we randomly sample a frame as the reference and generate the subsequent 100 frames.
 Quantitative results are presented in Table \ref{tab:novepose_comparison}.
 Our method consistently outperforms the baseline methods, even after additional fine-tuning.